-Obesity is defined as an abnormal accumulation of body fat, usually 20% or more over an individual’s ideal body weight.
+Obesity is defined as an abnormal accumulation of the body fat, usually 20% or more over an individual’s ideal body weight.
 It is a condition of being overweight in which excessive fat gets accumulated on adipose tissues.
-Obesity increases risk of developing many diseases including type 2 diabetes, coronary heart diseases, joint pain, heaviness, tiredness, poor mobility, asthma, low sexual energy, thirst, poor longevity etc. It also affects psychologically and lowers the self-confidence of person.
+Obesity increases risk of developing many diseases including type 2 diabetes, coronary heart diseases, joint pain, heaviness, tiredness, poor mobility, asthma, low sexual energy, thirst, poor longevity, etc. It also affects psychologically and lowers the self-confidence of person.
 Nowadays obesity is a very common problem.
 It is increasing at an alarming rate, not only in India but in whole world.

-There are many Allopathic medicines which are available for treatment of obesity.
-But like any other allopathic medicine they certainly have side-effects and are not safer for long term use.
+There are many Allopathic medicines which are available for the treatment of obesity.
+But like any other allopathic medicine they certainly have side-effects and are not safer for the long term use.
 In Ayurveda, there are many herbal combinations which helps to manage weight.
 Such medicines are used for centuries and does not have any serious side effects.

 - English: Obesity

 - Sanskrit: Medo Roga, Sthulata, Sthoulyam, sthoulya, STHAULYA

 The main reasons that are responsible for weight gain are, increased intake of more energy-dense, nutrient poor foods with high levels of sugar and saturated fats and reduced physical activity.
 People are taking more calories than required by body.
 Moreover the extra calories are not utilized in the form of physical exercise.
 Over the time this causes weight gain and problem of obesity.